 Skip to content

-Higgins School classes value exploration and introspection into the connections between the personal and the academic, the intellectual and the creative.
+The Higgins Institute values exploration and introspection into the connections between the personal and the academic, the intellectual and the creative.

-Our innovative curriculum encourages students to venture beyond conventional coursework and to discover their own unique relationship with the arts and humanities.
-Designed to supplement a standard course load, our courses prepare students for the rigors of college and a lifetime of independent learning.
+Our innovative curriculum encourages students to venture beyond conventional coursework and to discover their own distinct relationship with the arts and humanities.
+Designed to supplement a standard course load, our classes prepare students for the rigors of college and a lifetime of independent learning.
+However, our support for students extends beyond the classroom.
+Starting in spring 2025, we will offer new summer fellowships to fund research projects and creative work undertaken by Clark undergraduates in the arts and humanities disciplines.
+Additional details will be announced soon.

 HS 100: Symposium Seminar